Costanza Bonadonna

 Costanza Bonadonna (born 1971) is an Italian earth scientist who is a Full Professor of volcanology and geological risk at the University of Geneva.
-In 2020, she was named President-Elect of volcanology, geochemistry, and petrology at the American Geophysical Union (AGU).
+She currently serves as Dean of the Faculty of Science at the University of Geneva, President of the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI), and past President of the Volcanology, Geochemistry, and Petrology (VGP) section of the American Geophysical Union (AGU).

 Early life and education

-Bonadonna became interested in science and nature as a child.
-She has said that because she was raised in Paris she became aware at an early age about the impact of natural risks.
-When she was at high school Franco Barberi came to deliver a lecture in which he discussed the science of risk reduction during volcanic eruptions.
+Costanza Bonadonna became interested in science and nature as a child.
+In fact, she was raised in Pisa (Italy) and she became aware at an early age about the impact of natural risks.
+When she was at high school Prof. Franco Barberi came to deliver a lecture in which he discussed the science of risk reduction during volcanic eruptions.
 She realised that whilst volcanic eruptions can be devastating for communities, they can bring benefits, including fertilisation of soils.
+She appreciated, therefore, the importance of developing strategies for sustainable development of communities exposed to natural risks.
 She earned her laurea in geology at the University of Pisa.
 She moved to the University of Bristol for her PhD, where her research investigated models for the dispersal of tephra.